 In recognition of autism awareness month, we wanted to share some of our staff’s personal experiences with their children’s lives with autism.
-In this post, Kelly shares her son Taylor’s transition into adulthood and his autism effects it.
+In this post, Kelly shares her son Taylor’s transition into adulthood and how his autism affects it.

-The first indication of an autism diagnosis didn’t happen until Kindergarten when a teacher indicated that there might be a possibility.
-The teacher had shared that Taylor couldn’t stand the sound of the florescent lights in the room.
+The first indication of an autism diagnosis didn’t happen until Kindergarten when a teacher indicated that it might be a possibility.
+The teacher had shared that Taylor couldn’t stand the sound of the fluorescent lights in the room.
 Kelly remembers, “I remember the teacher stating that they had to keep the lights off if he was in the room and how that was a problem.”

 Kelly and her husband are working to help Taylor build a great future.
 “We want to enroll him in a computer class this fall to see if we can find his niche.
 The way he looks at the world, he just has to see why and understand how it all works.
 Taylor is a very kind, loving and smart boy; I know if we could find something that he loves to do, he would do it well.
 I will not stop until that is done!”

 Helping Young Adults in Transition

 How do you, as a parent, handle the transitional phase in your young adult’s life?
 Provide tips, advice and suggestion in our comments section below or on the CaringBridge Facebook page.